18+ Beautiful Botanical Gardens in the South Bay and Southern California

 Manhattan Beach Botanical Garden

-Located in Polliwog Park, the Manhattan Beach Botanical Garden, also known as MBBG by the locals, is a ⅔ acre demonstration garden.
+Located in Polliwog Park, the Manhattan Beach Botanical Garden, also known as MBBG by the locals, is a ā acre demonstration garden.
 MBBG highlights native plant life and habitats in Southern California, such as Coastal Sage Scrub, Riparian Woodland, Wetlands, and more.
-MBBG is open from sunrise to sunset and free to visit.
-It has multiple picnic tables on the grounds, perfect for lunch or just a quick snack.
+MBBG is open from sunrise to sunset and is free to visit.
+It has multiple picnic tables on the grounds, perfect for lunch or a quick snack.

 Pine Wind Japanese Garden

 Pine Wind Japanese Garden was designed by National Landscape Award winner Takeo Uesugi to be a tranquil intermission from daily activities.
 This garden is home to authentic Japanese landscaping and architecture.
 There are stone pathways, a two-tiered amphitheater, and a koi pond.
-The ascetic background is perfect for a family photo session.
+The aesthetic background is perfect for a family photo session.

 Los Angeles Botanical Gardens